 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Cal Poly or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Cal Poly in the following ways:

-An outright gift.
 When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
-By donating the property to us, you also eliminate capital gains tax on its appreciation.
+By donating the property to Cal Poly, you also eliminate capital gains tax on its appreciation.

-A gift in your will or living trust.
-A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our students and programs with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Cal Poly continues after your lifetime.
+A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
+In as little as one sentence, you can ensure that your support for Cal Poly continues after your lifetime.

-A bargain sale.
-Want to sell us your property for less than the fair market value?
-A "bargain sale" may be the answer.
-When you make a bargain sale, you sell your property to our organization for less than what it's worth.
-The difference between the actual value and the sale price is considered a gift to us.
-A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.
+When you make a bargain sale, you sell your property to our organization for less than what it is worth.
+The difference between the actual value and the sale price is considered a gift to Cal Poly.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

 Address: Heron Hall, Building 117, San Luis Obispo, CA 93407-0444